Rakeela/dragora-notes/2021-1-25-fifteenth.md

 If every private area were tapped, he would've been caught spreading teachings outside of the faith.
 I faced a lot of violence growing up, and my dad faced some, too.
 In that community, would encouraging philosophy and a deep respect for others actually have been a permitted reason to diverge from theological adherence?
 When do religions ever willingly permit theological divergence?

 Well, courtesy of that pastor, I know of one modern religion that would permit theological divergence under comprehensible yet never obligatory terms.
 The motto of that faith sounds like this, "Go in peace, serve the Lord."
+---

+I think about environmentalism often, but I have a lot of sympathy for non-environmentalists.
+I outright value industrialism.
+I see eco-industrialism as humanity's necessary challenge.
+I don't despair of China's industrial might, I despair of China's mighty industrial smog.